AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/extensions.md

 * If you cannot keep your third-party [!DNL extensions] up-to-date to their latest versions, consider using different [!DNL extensions].

-* To avoid potential issues, please download/purchase third-party [!DNL extensions] from a trusted source, like [Commerce Marketplace](https://marketplace.magento.com/extensions.html).
+* To avoid potential issues, download/purchase third-party [!DNL extensions] from a trusted source, like [Commerce Marketplace](https://marketplace.magento.com/extensions.html).